Skip to content

 The request has succeeded, but no user is authenticated currently.

-Trigger authentication by opening URL http://localhost:3000/api/auth/login/saml (opens new window) next.
+Trigger authentication by opening URL https://localhost:3000/api/auth/login/saml next.
 Last segment in this URL is referring to the strategy name you've picked when integrating it with the list of configured strategies.

 This will redirect the browser to your IdP for prompting to log in: